matteomenapace/hacking-games-with-verbs/cheatsheet.md

 ### Questions to help your new game design

-* what are your team’s views in relation to the issue?
+* What are your team's views in relation to the issue?
-* what are your team’s values in relation to the issue?
-* what are some verbs that reflect those values and views?
+* What are some verbs that reflect those views?
-* who are the characters involved in the issue?
+* Who are the characters involved in the issue?
-* how do they interact with each other?
+* How do they interact with each other?
-* who is the player in your new game?
+* Who is the player in your new game?
-* what is/are the player’s role(s) in the issue?
+* What is/are the player's role(s) in the issue?
-* what is the goal of the new game?
+* What is the goal of the new game?
-* is it a collaborative game or a competitive game?
+* Is it a collaborative game or a competitive game?
-* is it a multiplayer or a single-player game?
+* Is it a multiplayer or a single-player game?